Leonardo-demeloweb/numberformat.github.io/README.md

 # Challenge instructions:

-The aim of this task is to create a single page where user enters any number which will be prettified according to the following format
+The aim of this task is to create a single page where user enters any number which will be prettified according to the following format:

 n<1000 = As it is